dyang1999/WebScraperApp/README.md

 # Part II Scraping instructions

-https://www.securityweek.com/threat-actor-abuses-microsoft%E2%80%99s-whcp-sign-malicious-drivers will be used as an example to demonstrate the app functionalities.
+https://www.securityweek.com/threat-actor-abuses-microsoft%E2%80%99s-whcp-sign-malicious-drivers will be used as an example to demonstrate the app's functionalities.

-1. Upon launching the website, if the input url is valid, a green alert will be shown along with the html of the website.
+1. Upon launching the webapp, if the input url is valid, a green alert will be shown along with the html of the website.

   ![Imgur](https://i.imgur.com/rcoZv3N.png)
   ![Imgur](https://i.imgur.com/sXRqzRB.png)